When Loss Quietly Rearranges Every Relationship

 Some people pull away because our loss reminds them of their own fragility and distance provides reprieve from the terror that a loss like ours could happen to them too.

 And then there are the relationships we ourselves quietly retreat from.
 Not because of anything they’ve done, but because being with them hurts.
-Their intact families, milestones, and ordinary joys, shine a light on the endless secondary losses that were stolen along with our person’s past and future.
+Their intact families, milestones, and ordinary joys, shine a light on the endless secondary losses that were taken away along with our person’s future.

 Meeting new people is its own minefield.
 Chit chat is impossible with grief at the forefront of our minds.
 And exchanges with new acquaintances are only a question away from taking a wrong turn that’s impossible to recover from.

-But in the midst of all this shifting, something else happens too: a few people emerge who bring oxygen to the stuffy room.
+But amid all this shifting, something else happens too: a few people emerge who bring light into the dark room.
 We first notice that they’re with us without trying to fix all that’s unfixable.
 They don’t urge us to recover or drown us in sympathy.
 They allow silence to speak for love, and inaction to be the thing they do.

 They understand that grief expands and contracts and so they stand close without crowding and offer comfort without taking over.

 They witness our crushing brokenness on the one hand, while seeing our inherent wholeness on the other.
-This is not a contradiction to them, rather the bookends that contain grief’s ever-changing contours.
+This is not a contradiction to them, rather the bookends that contain the full spectrum of grief.

 This ability in others to be there in this way most often comes from having had their own life changing losses.
-But some of them learned from being close to someone who has suffered a heavy loss.
+But some have learned from being lovingly attuned to someone close to them.

-Is there something small, that I can share with someone in my life, that will help them better support what I need today?
+I try to keep this question in mind: Is there something small, that I can share with someone in my life, that will help them be with me and my grief today?